Filtration Games and Potentially Projective Modules: Preliminaries

+Unless otherwise indicated, our terminology agrees with Jech~\cite{MR1940513} (for the set-theoretic background) and Eklof-Mekler~\cite{MR1914985} and G\"obel-Trlifaj~\cite{MR2985554} (for the algebra background).
 By ``$R$-module" we will officially mean a left $R$-module.
 If $X$ is a subset of an $R$-module $M$, $\langle X \rangle^M_R$ denotes the $R$-submodule of $M$ generated by $X$; the $M$ and $R$ decorations will be omitted when it is clear from the context.
-We will frequently refer to projective modules; an $R$-module $M$ is projective if every surjective homomorphism $\pi: N \to M$ splits; i.e., there is some homomorphism $\rho: M \to N$ such that $\pi \circ \rho$ is the identity on $M$.
-This is equivalent to $M$ being a direct summand of a free module.
-We will also frequently refer to the \textbf{dual basis} characterization of projectivity.
-A dual basis for an $R$-module $M$ is a pair
+A module $M$ is \textbf{$\boldsymbol{\mu}$-generated} if $M = \langle X \rangle$ for some $X \subseteq M$ with $|X|=\mu$; equivalently, there exists a short exact sequence $0 \to K \to F \to M \to 0$ where $F$ is free of rank $\mu$. $M$ is \textbf{$\boldsymbol{\mu}$-presented} if there exists a short exact sequence $0 \to K \to F \to M \to 0$ where $F$ is free of rank $\mu$, and $K$ is $\mu$-generated.
+A module $P$ is \textbf{projective} if it is a direct summand of some free module.
+Equivalently, $P$ is projective if every short exact sequence of the form

+splits, in which case $M \simeq K \oplus P$.
+In particular, if $P$ is projective and $\mu$-generated as witnessed by a short exact sequence